This article is part of a larger series on Hiring.

-- Social comparison bias, whereby you avoid highly qualified candidates who might threaten your own status within the organization
+- Social comparison bias, whereby you avoid highly qualified talent who might threaten your own status within the organization.

-- Beauty bias, which occurs when you unconsciously believe that the most attractive candidate will also be the most qualified and successful candidate
+- Beauty bias, which occurs when you unconsciously believe that the most attractive applicant will also be the most qualified and successful.

 To avoid the threat of hiring bias, start by creating qualification metrics and applying them to every candidate.
 Once you narrow the pool of applicants down, have each complete the same assessment or test project so that you can compare how each would perform under the same circumstances.

-Pro Tip: You can accomplish this in the interview setting by asking every candidate the same questions and taking notes when they respond.
+You can avoid hiring biases in the interview setting by asking every applicant the same questions and taking notes of their responses.
 It may also be helpful to have a team of interviewers who can all provide their unique feedback, rather than limiting it to a single, potentially biased interviewer.

 8. Look Beyond Local Candidates

-Now more than ever, it’s easy to look beyond candidates in your business’ ZIP code and expand your search to qualified managers in other cities—or even states.
-This automatically expands the reach of your job posting, giving you a larger applicant pool and more accurate picture of interested candidates.
-Depending on your industry and geographic location, relocation packages typically cost anywhere from $2,000 to $100,000.
-This may seem high, but it may be worth it if it lets you hire the perfect candidate.
+Now more than ever, it’s smart to look beyond job seekers in your business’ ZIP code and expand your search to qualified managers in other cities—or even states.
+This automatically widens the reach of your job posting, giving you a larger applicant pool and a more accurate picture of interested candidates.

-In addition to looking for management candidates who are willing to relocate for an in-office role, consider opening up the position to remote candidates.
-If you’re in an area with a high cost of living, you may be able to save money by hiring someone who lives elsewhere.
-And, while the thought of remote managers may seem intimidating at first, it can open you up to candidates who are unable or unwilling to relocate.
+In addition to looking for management talent who may be willing to relocate for an in-office role, consider opening the position to remote candidates.
+If you’re in an area with a high cost of living, you may be able to save money on relocation expenses by hiring someone who lives elsewhere.
+And, while the thought of remote managers may seem intimidating at first, it can open you up to job seekers who are unable or unwilling to relocate.

 These efforts should start with your job descriptions and extend to the interview process, your company’s corporate culture, and day-to-day operations.
 Consider these tips when building a diverse and dynamic team:

-- Keep an eye out for hiring bias by drafting job descriptions that appeal to a broad range of candidates and standardizing the interview process
+- Keep an eye out for hiring bias by drafting job descriptions that appeal to a broad range of job seekers and standardizing the interview process.

 10. Never Stop Recruiting

-One of the biggest mistakes you can make as a hiring manager is only looking for talent when you have an open position.
+One of the biggest mistakes you can make is only looking for talent when you have an open position.
 When you limit recruiting to specific roles, you only get a brief snapshot of qualified applicants because you’re only looking for people who match those limited job descriptions.

-Alternatively, you can be more competitive and get the best managers by being willing to scoop up qualified candidates when they’re looking for a role—not when you think you need them.
+Alternatively, you can be more competitive and get the best managers by being willing to scoop up qualified talent when they’re looking for a role—not when you think you need them.

-Regardless of the industry, managers are an important element of any small business.
-Not only do they support their team members in day-to-day tasks, but managers can help guide the growth and overall trajectory of a company.
-For that reason, it’s important to set yourself up for success when hiring new managers—from networking and creating an appealing work environment, to drafting a job description and interviewing.
+Regardless of the industry, managers are an important element of any business.
+Not only do they support their team members in day-to-day tasks, but they can help guide the growth and overall trajectory of a company.
+For that reason, it’s important to set yourself up for success when hiring new managers—from networking and creating an appealing work environment to drafting a detailed job description and interviewing candidates.